 H.E.R.T. responds with the Hawley Fire Department on structure fires for medical stand-by and rehab services for the fire department personnel.
 The Hawley Fire Department also responds with us on motor vehicle crashes for support, operations, and fire suppression services.

 Our apparatus consists of a 1993 Ford Mobile Medical Ambulance, a 1997 GMC 1-ton Crew-Cab 4x4 Heavy Rescue Unit, 2004 GMC 1500HD Crew-Cab 4x4 Pickup w/snow plow, 14' Rescue Boat, "Rescue Alive" Ice/Water rescue unit mounted on a trailer, Disaster Trailer (Clay County) and our original vehicle, a 1964 Pontiac Ambulance.

-We also provide EMS stand-by services for area events as well as CPR, AED, First-Aid training and EMR (formally First Responder) courses.
+We also provide EMS stand-by services for area events as well as CPR, AED, First-Aid and other courses.